 - Rotary interface is very good.

-- Complete package even includes remote switch
+- The complete package even includes a remote switch

 - Interface is very easy

 - Very noticeable PWM on almost all output levels.